vmware/container-service-extension/docs/CLUSTER_MANAGEMENT.md

 # and one node of type NFS server
 > vcd cse cluster create mycluster --network intranet --nodes 3 --ssh-key ~/.ssh/id_rsa.pub --enable-nfs

-# add 2 worker nodes to a cluster with 4GB of ram and 4 CPUs each, from the photon-v2 template
+# add 2 worker nodes to a cluster with 4GB of ram and 4 CPUs each, from a photon template,
-# and using the specified storage profile
+# using the specified storage profile
-> vcd cse node create mycluster --nodes 2 --network intranet --ssh-key ~/.ssh/id_rsa.pub --memory 4096 --cpu 4 --template photon-v2 --storage-profile Development
+> vcd cse node create mycluster --nodes 2 --network intranet --ssh-key ~/.ssh/id_rsa.pub --memory 4096 --cpu 4 --template-name sample_photon_template --template-revision 1 --storage-profile sample_storage_profile

-# add 1 nfsd node to a cluster with 4GB of ram and 4 CPUs each, from the photon-v2 template
+# add 1 nfsd node to a cluster with 4GB of ram and 4 CPUs each, from a photon template,
-# and using the specified storage profile
+# using the specified storage profile
-> vcd cse node create mycluster --nodes 1 --type nfsd --network intranet --ssh-key ~/.ssh/id_rsa.pub --memory 4096 --cpu 4 --template photon-v2 --storage-profile Development
+> vcd cse node create mycluster --nodes 1 --type nfsd --network intranet --ssh-key ~/.ssh/id_rsa.pub --memory 4096 --cpu 4 --template-name sample_photon_template --template-revision 1 --storage-profile sample_storage_profile

 # resize the cluster to have 8 worker node.
-On resize failure, returns cluster to original size.
+If resize fails, the cluster is returned to it's original size.
 # '--network' is only applicable for clusters using native (vCD) Kubernetes provider.
 > vcd cse cluster resize mycluster --network mynetwork --nodes 8

 # info on a given node.
 If the node is of type nfsd, it displays info about Exports.
 > vcd cse node info mycluster nfsd-dj3s